Lebak Bulus Bank Syariah Indonesia MRT station: Naming rights

-In 2019, at the early operational of the MRT, Grab Holdings granted the naming rights of Lebak Bulus station.
-Thus, it was officially named Lebak Bulus Grab.
+In 2019, at the early operational of the MRT, ridesharing company Grab Holdings granted the naming rights of Lebak Bulus station; thus, it was officially named Lebak Bulus Grab.
 The 5-year contract cost about IDR 33 billion.
 Aside of that, the company had built an online motorcycle taxi (ojek online, ojol) shelter nearby the station.
-The naming right contract ended in 2024, and Grab decided to not extend it.
+The naming right contract ended in 2024, and Grab decided not to extend it.

+On 10 December 2025, a second naming right was afforded by Bank Syariah Indonesia, making it officially named Lebak Bulus Bank Syariah Indonesia.